gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Here are the new features introduced in this Gradle release.

-### Easier debugging of TestKit functional tests
+### Easier debugging of functional tests with Gradle TestKit

 The [Gradle TestKit](userguide/test_kit.html) facilitates programmatic execution of Gradle builds for the purpose of testing plugins and build logic.
 This release of Gradle makes it easier to use a debugger to debug build logic under test.

 In order to provide an accurate simulation of a Gradle build, the TestKit executes the build in a _separate process_ by default.
-This avoids interference to the build environment by the test environment and vice versa.
+This facilitates more accurate testing by preventing interference between the build environment and the test environment.
-This does mean however, that executing a test via a debugger does not automatically allow debugging the build process.
+However, it does mean that executing a test via a debugger does not automatically allow debugging the build process.

 To support debugging, it is now possible to specify that the build should be run in the same process as the test.
 This can be done by setting the `org.gradle.testkit.debug` system property to `true` for the test process,